tremor-rs/tremor-runtime/docs/codecs/index.md

 ```

-This `tcp_example` connector is configured to expect [`JSON`](https://www.json.org/) data from each accepted TCP connection.
-It expects 1 JSON document after the next without a single byte separating them.
+This `udp_example` connector is configured to expect exactly one [`JSON`](https://www.json.org/) document for each UDP Datagram with no leading or tailing bytes

 ### Codecs and Preprocessors

 If you expect line-delimited [`JSON`](https://www.json.org/) instead, with 1 document per line, you need to add a [preprocessor](../preprocessors) that separates the wire data by newline and feeds each line to the codec.

 Preprocessors perform various kinds of preprocessing on the wire data, e.g. splitting data by some separator or decompressing data, and multiple can be configured to operate in a chain.
 The result of this chain, one or multiple chunks of binary data, is passed on to the codec.

+This can be done elegantly with the TCP connector instead.

 Example: